openSourceMaker/openTensorFlow/README.md

 Through this example, we're gonna classify which one is benign or malignant.

 This example showed 98% accuracy.
 It depends on how you design your neural network.
-You can change the form of neural network that you want to do.
+You can change the form of neural network how you want to do.

 Also, this examples show how to save your trained data and use the trained data after training.